rapid7/insightconnect-plugins/plugins/automox/help.md

 #### List Organization Users

-Retrieve users of the Automox organization
+This action is used to retrieve users of the Automox organization

 ##### Input